 We rely on sole suppliers for critical supply of reagents, equipment, chips and other materials that we use to perform our tests.
 We also purchase components used in our collection kits from sole-source suppliers.
 Some of these items are unique to these suppliers and vendors.
 In addition, we utilize a sole source to assemble and distribute our sample collection kits.
 While we have developed alternate sourcing strategies for these materials and vendors, we cannot be certain whether these strategies will be effective or the alternative sources will be available when we need them.
 If these suppliers can no longer provide us with the materials we need to perform the tests and for our collection kits, if the materials do not meet our quality specifications or are otherwise unusable, if we cannot obtain acceptable substitute materials, or if we elect to change suppliers, an interruption in test processing could occur, we may not be able to deliver patient reports and we may incur higher one-time switching costs.
-Any such interruption may significantly affect our future revenue, cause us to incur higher costs, and harm our customer relationships and reputation.
-In addition, in order to mitigate these risks, we maintain inventories of these supplies at higher levels than would be the case if multiple sources of supply were available.
+Any such interruption may significantly affect our future revenue, cause us to incur higher levels than would be the case if multiple sources of supply were available.
 If our test volume decreases or we switch suppliers, we may hold excess inventory with expiration dates that occur before use which would adversely affect our losses and cash flow position.
 As we introduce any new test, we may experience supply issues as we ramp test volume.